Teach Philosophy 101

 Explain why this is false: "Locke believes that, in the state of nature, a person may only have as much property as he can use for himself or his family."
 (This is false, since Locke limits acquisition of property not to use but to lack of spoilage).

 3. Thinking: applying what one has learned.
 At an even higher level of abstraction, a student should learn to “use what one has learned to solve a problem, explain cause and effect, draw a conclusion, make a recommendation, critique an argument, and a host of other things” (Erickson, Peters, Strommer 54).
-This skill is often required in class discussion and also in writing papers, where students develop a thesis about a text, compare two different texts, or critique or defend and argument.
+This skill is often required in class discussion, writing papers (develop a thesis about a text, compare two different texts, or critique or defend and argument), or performing a proof, where students have to demonstrate specific skills they have learned in class.

 4. Learning how to learn.
 Erickson, Petters, and Strommer also add another goal, which is helping students learn how to learn.
 Most of our intro students will probably not major in philosophy, and we often “sell” philosophy courses by promising that students who take philosophy will learn skills that will assist them in other fields.
-If we are going to make this promise, we probably out to spend some time being reflective about strategies that will be helpful to them, such as how to read difficult texts, write analytic papers, critique arguments, and so on.
+If we are going to make this promise, we probably use some portion of class time to reflect on strategies that will be helpful to them, such as how to read difficult texts, write analytic papers, critique arguments, how to study, and so on.

-In planning a course, then, it is useful to start with some system of cognitive levels (either the one above or any other) and ask yourself which of the levels are important, what parts of the course will help the students work at these levels, and how you will assess them.
-If you read further about cognitive levels, you will encounter Bloom's Taxonomy, a more detailed approach than the one presented above.
+In planning a course, then, it is useful to start with some system of cognitive levels (either the one above or any other, such as Bloom's taxonomy, a widely used tool at colleges and universities for creating learning outcomes and assessments) and ask yourself which of the levels are important, what parts of the course will help the students work at these levels, and how you will assess them.

 Sources: